 Mogren Beach, Budva

-This beach is unique because it isn’t just one beach, it’s actually two which is separated by the mountains which roll down lazily towards the shore.
-There is also a cave which you can have a wander into, if the mood takes you!
+This beach is unique because it isn’t just one beach; it’s actually two, separated by the mountains that roll down lazily towards the shore.
+There is also a cave which you can have a wander into if the mood takes you!